 - Mark part one and assign it to extruder 1. - Click Load part ... and add the second part from your file system.
-If the single parts are aligned correctly, the preview should now show the exact representation of your desired model.

-After the extruder for the first part has been assigned, the second part is loaded via the Settings dialog.
+If the single parts are aligned correctly, the preview should now show the exact representation of your desired model. - After the extruder for the first part has been assigned, the second part is loaded via the - Settings dialog. • Mark the second part and assign to extruder 2.